hci-a-if-its-2019/final-project-ichiraku-ramen/README.md

 - Give feedback on user action.
 - Use consistent UI placement.
 - Give user more flexibility on searching.
-- Use UI that users can intuitively guess functionality.
+- Use UI that users can intuitively use.

 ### Dont's
-- Display sistem error or something similar.
+- Display sistem error or something similar
-- Use unstable UI (sometimes work and sometimes error).
+- Use unstable/unconsistent UI

 # Prototyping - Iteration 1
 ## Sketches